onewelcome/identity-cloud-documentation/docs/products/access/api-reference/description-oauth-endpoint.md

 ### Token Generation

 The client polls the `/oauth/token` endpoint for an access token using the `device_code` and its `client_id`.
+It's important to note that there is no mechanism in place to limit the polling of this endpoint, and the `slow_down` error is not used.
+However, it is recommended to implement a polling interval of at least 5 seconds, especially since this is also a requirement of the RFC in cases where the interval has not been returned in the authorization request.

 The server will respond with a pending authorization message or, upon successful authorization, the access token and related information.

 #### Token Generation Examples